nodejs/node/COLLABORATOR_GUIDE.md

 Node.js API documentation.

 <a id="deprecation-cycle"></a>
-A "Deprecation cycle" is one full Node.js major release during which an API has been in one of the three Deprecation levels.
+A _Deprecation cycle_ is one full Node.js major release during which an API has been in one of the three Deprecation levels.
 (Note that Documentation-Only Deprecations may land in a Node.js minor release but must not be upgraded to a Runtime Deprecation until the next major release.)